Blue-berd/Data-Analysis-on-Rent-dataset/README.md

-Data Analysis on Rent dataset
+Data Analysis on Rent dataset of Brazillian houses.